 The unaudited pro-forma supplemental information is based on estimates and assumptions that the Company believes are reasonable.
 The supplemental unaudited pro-forma financial information is presented for comparative purposes only and is not necessarily indicative of what the Company's financial position or results of operations actually would have been had the Company completed the acquisitions at the dates indicated, nor is it intended to project the future financial position or operating results of the Company as a result of the OneQor acquisition.
+Please note that in the 3rd Quarter of 2020 OneQor was moved to Discontinued Operations, however for the tables below it's being added to Continuing Operations.

-(in thousands) For the Three Months Ended March 31, 2019

-Pro-forma revenues \$ 2,419 Pro-forma net loss from continuing operations \$ (10,399)
+(in thousands) For the Nine Months Ended September 30, 2020 Pro-forma revenues Pro-forma net loss from continuing operations \$ 11,182 \$ (52,330) (in thousands) For the Three Months Ended September 30, 2019 30, 2019 Pro-forma revenues Pro-forma net loss from continuing operations \$ 5,607 \$ (9,411)